RicoJia/ricojia.github.io/_posts/2022/2022-01-25-deep-learning-tensorflow-basics.markdown

 - `tf.Tensor` is a tensor, an equivalent to numpy array with information for the computational graph.
 - `tf.Variable(dtype)` it's best to specify the datatype here!

+## TODO

+`tf.keras.losses.categorical_crossentropy(tf.transpose(labels), tf.transpose(logits), from_logits=True, )`

+- `from_logits` is more numerically stable.
+We are trying to map the entire real number set using a floating number, that is, +- `2^32`.

 ## Misc

 - `HDF5` is "Hierarchical Data Format 5", a data format designed for compressing, chuking, and storing complex data hierarchies.
 It's similar to a filesystem, for example, you can create "groups" within an HDF5 file like creating a folder.
 Datasets are similar to files.
 HDF5 allows **access from multiple processes**, and is supported by multiple languages, like C, C++, Python.

-- ``